PyconUK/2016.pyconuk.org/pages/children.md

 Learn how to code Python perhaps for the first time in this session with Code Club, before embarking on projects in the afternoon!

-### Do something else in Python...
+### Snapchat selfies with Python and Raspberry Pi

-Take Python programming beyond the screen and control real world physical objects with experts from the Raspberry Pi Foundation.
-A session for children already comfortable with Python basics.
+Take selfies and add fabulous filters and outrageous overlays with the Raspberry Pi camera.
+A session for those already familiar with Python.

 ### Hacking Minecraft for Beginners